suhendiandigo/composify/README.md

 - **Declarative Rules**: Define components and their dependencies through a simple python function and `@rule` declarator.
 - **Dependency Injection**: Using `Injector`, wraps a function and automatically inject its dependencies.
-- **Automated Component Creation**: Dynamically resolve dependencies and create only the required components.
+- **Automated Component Creation**: Dynamically resolve dependencies and create only the required components using `GetOrCreate`.
 - **Scalability**: Suitable for both small and large-scale applications.
-- **Extensible**: Easily integrates with other Python libraries and frameworks by creating using the `@rule` decorator.
+- **Extensible**: Easily integrates with other Python libraries and frameworks with the `@rule` decorator.

 ## Simple Example